 The core network service is provided by AllStar Link.

 In addition to standard repeater operation GB3NF also provides an internet gateway using the AllStar system which has been added to the G1SLE Logic.
 See Services for details of this service.
 Traffic coming from the Allstar network will send in Morse N (Dah-dit) confirming this is internet gateway traffic.
 You may use the repeater as you normally would but be mindful to leave at least 4 pips between overs to allow for latency.
 Not leaving gaps between overs can cause time-outs and lock-ups not only on the repeater but by other services connected at the gateway.
 Remember activating the time-out timer is NOT normal operation of this repeater.
 Not every repeater has the same time out timer.
 It is good practise to listen to the repeater before you transmit to see if it is connected to a node or hub via the gateway.
-We have provided a schedule to dismiss any confusion to when the repeater may be linked to a busy or worldwide system.
+We have provided a dashboard to dismiss any confusion to when the repeater may be linked to a busy or worldwide system.

-“Most of all enjoy, use but don’t abuse.
+“Enjoy, use, but don’t abuse.
 Re-established at the height of the Pandemic 2020”